clearlinux/clear-linux-documentation/source/clear-linux/tutorials/multi-boot/multi-boot.rst

       Logging in for the first time as *root* through the console requires setting a new password.

 #.
-Find the location of the Clear Linux EFI partition, in this example it is
+Find the location of the |CL| EFI partition, in this example it is
    :file`/dev/sda3`.
 See Figure 38.

    .. code-block:: console